+Experts expressed mixed views on the likelihood and severity of errors in using the framework.
+Some experts (E1, E2) did not view the process as prone to errors, and felt that even when errors were made, recovery from errors would \textit{``not [be] an issue''} (E2) due to the expertise of AI assurance professionals.
+Other experts (E3, E4, E5) found the framework \textit{``clear enough''} (E3), but believed that errors could arise from assurance professionals’ skill-sets, inconsistencies across professionals’ judgments, and whether information needs are known before conducting the assurance.
+They also cautioned that errors could be \textit{``quite severe''} (E3), depending on the risk of the AI system, and highlighted the need for clear instructions on how to apply the process.

-At the same time, participants identified several considerations for the applicability of the framework.
+Participants identified several considerations for the applicability of the framework.
 In our pilot applications, some stakeholders, especially those with a non-technical background, reported struggling with certain questions in our assurance framework.
-S9 said,\textit{``I theoretically get [the assurance framework], but it's so far [...] outside the scope of [...] how I'm used to thinking about things that I don't know if I was helpful.''} They also said that from their first-hand experience with the impacted community members (people in need of housing resources), impacted community members may not \textit{``understand [the interview questions] at all.''} We further found that assurance processes must be able to accommodate specificity in definitions and procedures: varying understandings of terms like harm, data, and AI system may complicate consistent application.
+S9 said,\textit{``I theoretically get [the assurance framework], but it's so far [...] outside the scope of [...] how I'm used to thinking about things that I don't know if I was helpful.''} They also said that from their first-hand experience with the impacted community members (people in need of housing resources), impacted community members may not \textit{``understand [the interview questions] at all.''} We further found that assurance processes must be able to accommodate specificity in definitions and procedures: varying understandings of terms like harm, data, AI system, and norms in different domains (e.g. finance vs. healthcare) may complicate consistent application.
+In fact, E6 commented several times that the framework was too high-level, while E3 pointed out that the framework was less applicable for general-purpose AI systems.
 Moreover, E2 said that while the current version of the assurance framework accurately encompasses today's best practices, the AI development landscape is ever-changing; thus, it is critical to have a plan to update the framework when needed.